prashanthsagari/react-prop/problem.md

 ## Objective
-This exercise is created to get hands on with creating multiple react components
+This exercise is created to get hands on with using react props to share data between components

 ## To Do
 - Fork the boilerplate